thegetty/terracottas/source/views/guide.md

 ### Taranto

--   71.AD.311: Banqueting couple, late fourth–third century <span class="smcaps">BC</span>. <span
+-   **71.AD.311**: Banqueting couple, late fourth–third century
-    class="smcaps">Kingsley</span> 1976, p.
-6, no.
-    10, fig. 10; B. M. Kingsley, “The Reclining Heroes of Taras and Their Cult,” *California Studies in Classical Antiquity* 12 (1979), p.
+    <span class="smcaps">BC</span>. <span class="smcaps">Kingsley</span> 1976, p.
+6, no. 10, fig. 10; B. M. Kingsley, “The Reclining Heroes of Taras and Their Cult,” *California Studies in Classical Antiquity* 12
+    (1979), p.
 205, n.
 75.

--   71.AD.339: Crouching satyr with protruding ears, looking upward with his right hand on his chest; early fourth century <span class="smcaps">BC</span>.
+-   **71.AD.339**: Crouching satyr with protruding ears, looking upward with his right hand on his chest; early fourth century <span class="smcaps">BC</span>.

--   75.AD.36: Seated woman, headless, from a banquet group, with a vertical tang to hold the figure upright; fourth century <span class="smcaps">BC</span>.
-See
-    <span class="smcaps">Kingsley</span> 1976, p.
-    6, no. 7, pl.
+-   **75.AD.36**: Seated woman, headless, from a banquet group, with a vertical tang to hold the figure upright; fourth century <span class="smcaps">BC</span>.
+See <span class="smcaps">Kingsley</span> 1976, p.6, no. 7, pl.
 7.

--   75.AD.37: Male banqueter, bearded, reclining and holding a cup, with a vertical tang to hold the figure upright; fourth century <span class="smcaps">BC</span>.
-See
-    <span class="smcaps">Kingsley 1976,</span> p.
+-   **75.AD.37**: Male banqueter, bearded, reclining and holding a cup,
+    with a vertical tang to hold the figure upright; fourth century <span class="smcaps">BC</span>.
+See <span class="smcaps">Kingsley 1976,</span> p.
 5, no. 4, pl.
 4.

--   75.AD.40.1–90: Group of 90 small heads of women wearing floral crowns, averaging 2 cm in height.
+-   **75.AD.40.1–90**: Group of 90 small heads of women wearing floral crowns, averaging 2 cm in height.
 Most are broken off at the neck and the facial features are worn.
 One figure (75.AD.40.I.14) has a disc/phiale at her left shoulder; two statuettes of women bearing a torch (75.AD.40.I.1).
 Fourth century <span class="smcaps">BC</span>

--   78.AD.271.4: Naked youth, often identified as the hero Taras, with drapery flying behind, riding a dolphin across waves.
+-   **78.AD.271.4**: Naked youth, often identified as the hero Taras, with drapery flying behind, riding a dolphin across waves.
 The figure is supported on a cylindrical base, and the head of the youth and tail of the dolphin are missing; fourth–third century <span class="smcaps">BC</span>.

--   78.AD.344: Reclining male banqueter; early fifth century <span class="smcaps">BC</span>.
+-   **78.AD.344**: Reclining male banqueter; early fifth century <span class="smcaps">BC</span>.

--   80.AD.74: Head of a young woman wearing a *polos*; late fifth century <span class="smcaps">BC</span>.
+-   **80.AD.74**: Head of a young woman wearing a *polos*; late fifth century <span class="smcaps">BC</span>.

--   83.AD.354.1–394: Group of 292 votives, comprising types mainly
+-   **83.AD.354.1–394**: Group of 292 votives, comprising types mainly
     associated with Taranto and Metaponto (see below for further discussion of the 55 Metapontine examples).
 The earliest Tarentine votives in this lot date from the mid sixth–fifth centuries <span class="smcaps">BC</span> and depict figures of a standing goddess with a snake, a sphinx, a head of a woman wearing a conical *polos*, and a pair of seated goddesses.
 One fragment of the upper arm of a woman wearing a chiton fastened by three buttons (83.AD.354.15) is close to life size.
 A small number (21 objects) are fourth-century <span class="smcaps">BC</span> types: squatting silenos, head of a silenos or papposilenos, satyr playing flutes, heads of comic actors, and female heads and figures.
 The